Taxsaver Commuter Ticket Scheme

 Monthly tickets are valid for one calendar month and can be purchased up to two weeks in advance.
 Annual tickets are valid for one year from the first day of any month and can be purchased anytime.

 You can find more information on annual and monthly commuter tickets on Taxsaver.ie and from the following websites:

 Information on commuter tickets may also be available from approved private operators.

 Applying for the scheme

-Employees select the TaxSaver commuter ticket best suited to their needs, bearing in mind that commuter tickets may be used outside office hours and for leisure purposes.
+- Employees choose the TaxSaver commuter ticket that best suits their needs, bearing in mind that commuter tickets can be used outside office hours and for leisure purposes.

-The employer makes a group application on behalf of participating employees by post, e-mail or online.
+- The employer makes a group application on behalf of employees by post, e-mail or online.

-Companies must keep a receipt of purchase and a copy of the ticket for their tax records.
+- Companies must keep a receipt of purchases and a copy of the ticket for their tax records.